Our eReno guide helps you pre-plan for a successful project, and provides

 Contractors depend on word-of-mouth references to promote their services.
 Therefore, if you’re pleased with their workmanship, pay it forward.
 Let friends and family know how satisfied you are with their services.
 Provide a complimentary online testimonial and allow them to photograph your space in order to showcase their workmanship.

 eRenovate matches Canadian homeowners with licensed and insured contractors.
 We are now excited to offer the first ever Renovation Guarantee, providing you with even more Peace of Mind by connecting you with Bonded by eRenovate™ Pros.
-Only eRenovate provides you with $25,000 Deposit Protection and an 88 Day Workmanship Guarantee.
+Only eRenovate provides you with $25,000 Deposit Protection.
 Enjoy Peace of Mind like never before with the eRenovate Guarantee.